nickkir/basketball_excel_grapher/README.md

 Currently, a basic version of the application can be run by downloading the repo, installing the dependencies, and simply running the app.py file.

-To actually graph data, the application makes some loose assumptions how the format of the spreadsheet, and gives detailed error messages when they are violated.
+To actually graph data, the application makes some loose assumptions about the format of the spreadsheet, and gives detailed error messages when they are violated.
 A list of spreadsheet formatting requirements is given in the "User Guide" section of the application.

 The following spreadsheet will be used to explain the functionality (the spreadsheet can be found on this repo).